Columbia River Belt Line 7: Revenue service

 After No. 126 was delivered, the Little River Railroad used it for some trial runs on their trackage.
 In the process, the locomotive derailed on curves multiple times, and it was discovered that No. 126 was too heavy for the light-weight rails.
 Unsatisfied with its weight, the railroad sent the engine back to Baldwin less than one month after its delivery.
 Baldwin subsequently built a smaller 2-4-4-2, No. 148, for the Little River Railroad's needs, and they offered No. 126 for sale to other companies.
 After sitting in Baldwin's factory yard for a short while, No. 126 was purchased in June 1910 by the Whitney Logging Company of Blind Slough, Oregon.
+That same year, it was converted from coal firing to oil firing.
 The locomotive was soon delivered to Blind Slough, where the company, whose practice was to give their engines names instead of numbers, removed the number 126 and added the name "Skookum" (where "skookum" is a Chinook term meaning "strong, powerful, reliable").

 The Whitney Logging Company assigned Skookum to work for its rail subsidiary, the Columbia River Belt Line Railway.
 Skookum quickly exceeded all expectations over its performance, as it successfully pulled trains without any problems.
 One factor to this might have been the CRBL's trackage having more support for the engine, compared to Little River's trackage.
 During 1911, Skookum's success was covered in several local newspapers.
 The positive press led to Baldwin receiving additional orders for nearly 50 other Mallet engines for other logging companies in the coming years.
 Skookum continued in service the CRBL until 1920, when it was sold to the Larkin-Green Lumber Company, who was also in Blind Slough.